-Hill’s Science Diet Mature Adult canned dog food gets the Advisor’s lowest rating of 1 star.
+Hill’s Science Diet Adult Plus canned dog food receives the Advisor’s second-lowest tier rating of 2 stars.

-The Hill’s Science Diet Mature Adult product line lists 5 canned dog foods.
+The Hill’s Science Diet Adult Plus product line includes the 6 canned dog foods listed below.

-Hill’s Science Diet Mature Adult Savory Chicken Entree canned dog food was chosen to represent the others in the line for this review.
+Hill’s Science Diet Adult 7+ Savory Stew with Chicken and Vegetables was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Hill's Science Diet Mature Adult Savory Chicken Entree
+Science Diet Adult 7+ Savory Stew with Chicken and Vegetables

 Canned Dog Food